kelvin-kahuho/Momma-App---Flask/README.md

 The application features a PND calculator that asks the user a series of questions related to their mood, sleep patterns, and other factors that may be indicative of PND.
 Based on the user's answers, the calculator generates a score that indicates the likelihood of PND, along with recommendations for next steps.

+The app also features a chatbot created using Rasa which is a python library.
+The chatbot is designed to be a companion for mothers with not so severe symptoms of pnd

 If the user's score indicates a moderate to high risk of PND, the application offers a doctor appointment booking system that allows the user to easily schedule an appointment with a healthcare professional who can provide further evaluation and treatment.

 Features: